Nitinsahu147/CampUsConnect/README.md

 # CampUsConnect
-CampUsConnect is a modern web platform designed to bridge the gap between students and campus events.

 > "Every event is a doorway to a new connection, a new skill, a new idea.
 We built CampUsConnect to make sure you never miss the chance to walk through."